 If the assignment agreement is to be signed outside of Turkey, the respective assignment must be notarized, apostilled in the respective country, and the respective notarized and apostilled copy of the agreement must be translated into Turkish by a sworn translator.

-Although the notary approval has a constitutive effect between the parties of the agreement, the assignment of the trademark must also be registered with the Turkish Patent and Trademark Office (“Office”) for the trademark assignment becomes enforceable towards third parties.
+Although the notary approval has a constitutive effect between the parties of the agreement, the assignment of the trademark must also be recorded with the Turkish Patent and Trademark Office (“Office”) for the trademark assignment to become enforceable towards third parties.

-For the assignment to be registered with the Office:
+For the assignment to be recorded with the Office:

-A petition requesting the registration of the assignment and a copy of the notarized assignment agreement must be submitted to the Office; and
+A petition requesting the recordation of the assignment and a copy of the notarized assignment agreement must be submitted to the Office; and

-A registration fee of the assignment, which is TRY 590 in 2020 for each trademark, must be paid to the Office.
+An official recordation fee of the assignment, which is TRY 2,165.82 in 2023 for each trademark, must be paid to the Office.

 Scope of the trademark assignment agreement

-In addition to a detailed agreement, a short agreement may also serve the registration purpose of the assignment provided that the following information is included in the agreement:
+In addition to a detailed agreement, a short agreement may also serve the recording purpose of the trademark assignment provided that the following information is included in the agreement: